zqfang/zqfang.github.io/index.md

 search_exclude: true
 ---

-My name is Zhuoqing Fang
-I'm now a postdoc working on computational genomics at Stanford.
-I like traveling, hiking, sleeping.
+## Welcome to my playground.
-I open this blog to keep track of my hardship while learning machine learning (also computer science)!
+I open this blog to keep track of my hardship with machine learning (and computer science)!

 # Posts